paulhamsh/Spark-Parser/README.md

 This works on a Windows 10 PC running Python 3.9 - using native sockets for bluetooth (which is only in Python 3.9)
 Otherwise you need ``` pip import pybluez ``` and ```#import bluetooth```

+There is a version for the Raspberry Pi 400 which will also locate the Spark from its name rather than bluetooth address.

+Tested on little-endian machines only so far ```print(sys.byteorder)``` .

 # Spark Parser

 Python code to parse the data packets sent to a Spark Amp

 This uses a M5Stack Core 2 ESP32 board connected to my PC via USB.